vitessio/website/content/en/docs/14.0/reference/vtadmin/operators_guide.md

 This guide describes how to configure and build the VTAdmin API server (`vtadmin`) and front-end (`vtadmin-web`).

+If you intend to use the Vitess operator to deploy VTAdmin please also read the page [Running VTAdmin in VTop](../running_vtadmin_in_vtop).

 The simplest VTAdmin deployment involves a single Vitess cluster.
 You can look at the [local example][local_example] for a minimal invocation of the `vtadmin` and `vtadmin-web` binaries.